Oscarlopezbolanos/Tower-Day/README.md

 ---

+## Enterprise Hardening Roadmap (Recommendations)
+To move this architecture from "Detection" to "Resilience," we recommend the following identity defense enhancements:
+* **Multi-Factor Authentication (MFA):** Implementation of TOTP or Duo to secure administrative access points.
+* **SSH Key-Based Authentication:** Disabling password-based logins entirely to neutralize dictionary and brute-force attacks.
+* **Identity Provider (IdP) Integration:** Centralizing user management to enforce the **Principle of Least Privilege (PoLP)** across all cloud services.

+---

 ## 4. Professional Impact
 This project follows the **NIST SP 800-61 Rev. 2** incident response framework and utilizes the **MITRE ATT&CK** matrix to categorize threats.
 It serves as a proof-of-concept for how small-to-medium businesses can achieve enterprise-level security visibility using open-source tooling.

 ---

 ## 🛡️ Glossary of Architectural Principles
-*To assist stakeholders across all technical levels, we have defined the core philosophies of this architecture:*

 * **Zero Trust:** A security model that assumes the "perimeter" is already breached.
 It requires every user and device to be verified, even if they are already inside the network.
+* **Micro-segmentation:** The practice of dividing a network into small, isolated zones (VLANs).
+This ensures that if one area is compromised, the threat is "trapped" and cannot spread.
+* **Lateral Movement:** The process an attacker uses to "hop" from one compromised machine to another within a network.
+* **Reconnaissance:** The preliminary "scouting" phase of an attack where an intruder maps out the network to find targets (e.g., using Nmap).
 * **Defense-in-Depth:** A layered defense strategy.
-If the firewall fails, the host security catches it; if the host security fails, the MFA stops it.
+If the firewall fails, the host security catches it; if the host fails, the SIEM alerts the admin.
-* **The CIA Triad:** The fundamental goals of security: **Confidentiality** (keeping data secret), **Integrity** (ensuring data isn't tampered with), and **Availability** (ensuring systems stay running).
+* **The CIA Triad:** The fundamental goals of security: **Confidentiality** (Privacy), **Integrity** (Data Accuracy), and **Availability** (Uptime).
-* **Cyber Kill Chain:** A framework for identifying the stages of a cyberattack.
-This project validates detections for Reconnaissance, Exploitation, and Lateral Movement.
-* **Principle of Least Privilege (PoLP):** The practice of limiting access rights for users to the bare minimum permissions they need to perform their work.
-* **Micro-segmentation:** Dividing a network into small, isolated zones to prevent an intruder from moving "sideways" through the environment.
 * **SIEM (Security Information & Event Management):** The "Central Brain" (Wazuh) that collects and analyzes logs from every computer to find signs of an attack.

-Why this is the "Final Touch":
+---
+*Developed for CSU Tower Day 2026.
+For technical inquiries or forensic data review, please contact the architects.*